oracle/oci-grafana-logs/docs/linux.md

 Under the **Policy** tab click **Create Policy** and create policies allowing the group to read tenancy log objects and content.
 Add the following policy statements:

-- `allow group grafana to read read log-groups in tenancy`
+- `allow group grafana to read log-groups in tenancy`
 - `allow group grafana to read log-content in tenancy`
 - `allow group grafana to read compartments in tenancy`